Why is this project important?

 - Concrete anchors secured using weighted guide rail

-Which ORGANISMS use the floating gardens as habitat?
+Which ORGANISMS use the WILD MILE as habitat?

-Thus far, we've observed the below list of organisms utilize our gardens
+Thus far, we've observed the below list of organisms utilize the artificial habitat we've installed:

 - Fish – bluegill, largemouth bass, common carp, tadpole madtoms, spotfin shiners

-- Birds – mallard ducks, wood ducks, cormorants, great blue herons, Canadian geese, American coots, English Sparrows
+- Birds – mallard ducks, wood ducks, cormorants, great blue herons, red-tailed hawks, Canadian geese, American coots, English Sparrows

 - Invertebrates – monarch butterflies, small white butterflies, dragonflies, damselfies, bumble bees, honey bees, ladybugs